mbouthemy/SuperPlanet/README.md

 This project is a mobile application called SuperPlanet which is made to encourage children to clean up the planets.

+It is made for the challenge of Pytorch Summer Hackathon 2020.

 ## Requirements
 The library has some requirements :